munificent/ui-as-code/in-progress/parameter-freedom.md

 ## Definitions and Model

-Before we get into the detailed semantics, I want to define a mental model for how parameters work and a few terms and algorithms that will be used throughout.
+Before we get into the detailed semantics, I want to define a model for parameters, a few terms, and an algorithm that will be used throughout.

 ### "Argument"